flexera-public/policy_templates/cost/google/object_storage_optimization/README.md

 - If APIs & Services are not enabled for a project, the policy will skip that particular project.
 On the next run if APIs & Services are enabled, then the project will be considered for execution.
 - This policy identifies all Google storage objects last updated outside of the specified timeframe
 - For all objects identified as old, the user can choose to move the object to 'nearline' or 'coldline' after the specified timeframe.
-- The user can choose to delete old object by enabling 'delete action' option as mentioned in Enable delete action section below.
+- The user can also choose to delete old object.

 ## Input Parameters